ZhgChg.Li

 }

-Open the terminal and navigate to the directory where the check tool script is located in the project, then execute:
+Open the terminal and navigate to the directory containing the checker tool scripts in the project, then run:

 swiftc -o Localize Localize.swift